DataFire/Integrations/integrations/generated/google_storage/README.md

   * owner `object`: The owner of the object.
 This will always be the uploader of the object.
     * entity `string`: The entity, in the form user-userId.
     * entityId `string`: The ID for the entity.
+  * retentionExpirationTime `string`: Specifies the earliest time that the object's retention period expires.
+This value is server-determined and is in RFC 3339 format.
+Note 1: This field is not provided for objects with an active Event-Based hold, since retention expiration is unknown until the hold is removed.
+Note 2: This value can be provided even when TemporaryHold is set (so that the user can reason about policy without having to first unset the TemporaryHold).
   * selfLink `string`: The link to this object.
   * size `string`: Content-Length of the data in bytes.
   * storageClass `string`: Storage class of the object.
+  * temporaryHold `boolean`: Defines the temporary hold for an object.
+This flag is used to enforce a temporary hold on an object.
+While it is set to true, the object is protected against deletion and overwrites.
+A common use case of this flag is regulatory investigations where objects need to be retained while the investigation is ongoing.
   * timeCreated `string`: The creation time of the object in RFC 3339 format.
   * timeDeleted `string`: The deletion time of the object in RFC 3339 format.
 Will be returned if and only if this version of the object has been deleted.
   * timeStorageClassUpdated `string`: The time at which the object's storage class was last changed.
 When the object is initially created, it will be set to timeCreated.